mcglynn-m/McGlynnMAS/README.md

 # McGlynn MyMas Crew

 This describes the **Product Feature Comparison Multi-Agent System (MAS)**.The goal of this project is to learn how to go from “Prompts to Production,” meaning how to build the system from the beginning until the end.
 * This collaborative multi-agent system is designed to help consumers make informed purchasing decisions by systematically gathering, analyzing, and presenting comprehensive product feature comparisons across multiple brands and companies.
-It is built with the **CrewAI framework**.
+* It is built with the **CrewAI framework**.
+Crew AI is an open-source Python framework designed to create and manage multi-agent systems.
 * Three agents are set up to Analyze, Research, and Summarize the results.

 ## Prompts